 And when he had ceased speaking, he said to Simon, “Put out into the deep and let down your nets for a catch” (Luke 5:4).

-As I sat in 7:30 am Mass this past Sunday, one of our priests gave an excellent homily based on chapter five of Luke’s Gospel and the Call of Simon the Fisherman (before he became St. Peter).
+Not long ago, one of our priests gave an excellent homily based on chapter five of Luke’s Gospel and the Call of Simon the Fisherman (before he became St. Peter).
 Although Father Steve never described Simon with business language, I reflected a long time on how Simon was indeed a small business owner, a leader of others and how I related to him in this way.
 There are a number of powerful lessons in this short Gospel passage for those looking to integrate our faith and work.
 Here are five that captured my attention:

 - We must always be open to the Lord’s message.
 Simon Peter immediately responded positively when Jesus asked him to put his boat out a short distance from shore so he could address the crowd.
 He could not have known what Jesus would say, but he was receptive to the message.
 Are we also open to what Jesus has to say?
 Do we seek Him out in prayer and ask for His help?